Wisconsin, Minnesota primaries to gauge strength of opposition to Trump

 In Minnesota, notable primaries in two House districts could help determine control of Congress, representing regions affected by Trump’s trade policies.

-A bevy of Democrats are running in an open-seat race in the northeastern part of the state known as the Iron Range, which has seen some benefit from the administration’s steel and aluminum tariffs.
+A bevy of Democrats are running in an open-seat race in the northeastern part of the state known as the Iron Range, so-called because of mining there.
+That region has seen some benefit from the administration’s steel and aluminum tariffs.

 Trump has already campaigned in the district on behalf of the Republican favorite, Pete Stauber.

 In the south, two Republicans, Jim Hagedorn and Carla Nelson, square off in a House district that Republicans hope to seize after the Democratic incumbent, Tim Walz, ran for governor.
-Farmers have complained about harm from retaliatory tariffs from China and other countries.
+Farmers there have complained about harm from retaliatory tariffs from China and other countries.

+Minnesota’s governor race features former Republican governor and 2012 presidential candidate Tim Pawlenty, who is trying to get his old job back.
+He is running against Jeff Johnson, who lost to departing Democratic Governor Mark Dayton four years ago.

+Three Democrats are competing to succeed Dayton, including Walz, Erin Murphy, former majority leader of the state’s lower house, and State Attorney General Lori Swanson.

+“There’s a sense among some that Walz may be more electable in the general and that may swing some more voters toward him,” said Kathryn Pearson, associate professor of political science at the University of Minnesota in Minneapolis.

-Beyond the upper Midwest, Connecticut and Vermont also hold primaries on Tuesday.
-In Vermont, Christine Hallquist would become the first openly transgender person to win a major U.S. party nomination if she wins the Democratic governor’s primary.
+Beyond the Upper Midwest, Connecticut and Vermont also were holding primaries on Tuesday.
+In Vermont, Christine Hallquist would become the first openly transgender person to win a major U.S. party nomination for statewide office if she wins the Democratic governor’s primary.

-Reporting by James Oliphant; Editing by Cynthia Osterman
+Reporting by James Oliphant; additional reporting by David Gaffen; Editing by Cynthia Osterman and Jonathan Oatis